Additional Resources for understanding the Kingdom Bible

 Information about the Printed KBV

-You can now purchase the KBV and the KJV 2014 on this site at a big discount from the Amazon.com price!
+You can now purchase the KBV and the KJV 2014 from Amazon.com!

 What on earth did the Lord Jesus Christ mean when He told Peter in Matthew 16:19: "And I will give to you the keys of the Kingdom of Heaven; and whatsoever you shall bind on earth shall be bound in Heaven; and whatsoever you shall loose on earth shall be loosed in Heaven”?